Skip to main content

 2. The candidate, after consultation with the director, and within two months of the special examinations, will then invite two other faculty members to serve as readers.
 In exceptional cases, and with the prior approval of the graduate committee, one of these two members may be drawn from another department, another university, or an equivalent institution.

-4. The director and other members of the dissertation committee shall, by May 15 of each year or within twelve months of the prospectus meeting. and on annual occasions thereafter, meet with the candidate to reflect on the progress towards the dissertation and on other aspects of the candidate’s professional profile (teaching, attending conferences, giving papers, publishing articles, etc.).
-The candidate shall submit to the committee a self-report in advance of this meeting, detailing progress towards the dissertation, any problems or setbacks, reflections on teaching, and remarks on professional development in general.
+4. The director and other members of the dissertation committee shall, by May 15 of each year or within 12 months of the prospectus meeting, and on annual occasions thereafter, meet with the candidate to reflect on the progress towards the dissertation and on other aspects of the candidate’s professional profile (teaching, attending conferences, giving papers, publishing articles, etc.).
+The candidate shall submit to the committee a self-report in advance of this meeting detailing progress towards the dissertation, any problems or setbacks, reflections on teaching, and remarks on professional development in general.
 After the meeting, the advisor shall prepare a written summary of the discussion, and this report will be made available to the student and the director of graduate studies.

-7. If the committee decides that the defense can proceed, the candidate shall normally have up to four weeks in which to make such changes and revisions as may have been specified by the committee and to submit a revised draft of the dissertation.
+7. If the committee decides that the examination can proceed, the candidate shall normally have up to four weeks in which to make such changes and revisions as may have been specified by the committee and to submit a revised draft of the dissertation.
 The committee members shall have at least one week to review this revised draft before the defense takes place.

 Satisfactory Progress

-If a student receives an INC, the student must complete the work of the course before the end of the next regular term.
+2. If a student receives an INC, the student must complete the work of the course before the end of the next regular term.
 For example, if a student receives an INC during the fall term, the student must complete the coursework during the subsequent spring term by submitting work before the final day of the spring term (see Policies: Grade and Examination Requirements).
 Students who do not resolve an INC grade within the expected timeframe are not considered to be making satisfactory progress.
-In exceptional circumstances, an INC is acceptable for a course that doesn't meet a program requirement.
+In exceptional circumstances, an INC is acceptable for a course that is not needed to meet a program requirement.

 Contact Info